Comparisons12 min read

 • Free SSL certificates on all plans

-• SiteLock security scanning (basic)
+• SiteLock security scanning (basic version)

 • CodeGuard automated backups (Choice Plus and above)